Dieterbe/body.build/docs/meal-plan.md

  calorie cycling probably best for most.
  PSMF, specifically for overweight individuals. (too aggressive for leaner individuals) kcal min 9.7*protein per day

+ // dieter notes on 12 dec
+ last meal of the day coud use a bit more protein, but typically already done

+practically:
+in anabolic window, muscle-full ceiling goes from roughly 20 to 40 g of protein, though diminishing returns meals within the peak of the anabolic window should have a protein intake up to twice as high as meals outside of the anabolic window.
+Meals outside the anabolic window generally needn’t be larger than 0.4 g/kg, whereas those within it may benefit from going up to 0.6 g/kg or even 0.8 g/kg if it’s the last meal of the day and we really want to maximize the duration of MPS stimulation and MPB suppression

+calorie cycling with PSMF is at worst, equally good as isocaliric, at best, better.